lloydmeta/akanori-thrift/README.md

 Todo
 ===
-1. Support for retrieving Trends and/or working with the server in an easy way via the console
+* Support for retrieving Trends and/or working with the server in an easy way via the console
+* Support dropBlacklisted and onlyWhitelisted in function calls / messages to Actors instead of in constructors for more flexibility
-2. More tests
+* More tests
-3. Less usage of futures with closures and move towards FSM ?
+* Less usage of futures with closures and move towards FSM ?

 Compiling
 =======